 Do your team members feel like they’re running around like chickens with their heads cut off?
 Then refocus that energy into Outback Team Building and Training’s Wild Goose Chase.
 Outback focuses on unexpected and out-of-the-box team-building events.

 Your group will be divided into teams and asked to complete a series of wacky challenges captured via photo or video.

 Level up on your Chicago food game.
-With Chicago Food Planet’s Best in Chow Food Tour, our knowledgeable and dedicated sales and event management team will take care of organizing the day so you can focus on having fun.
-Think you know city favorites like Lou Malnati’s, Garrett’s, and Copper Fox?
+With Chicago Food Planet’s Iconic Foods of Chicago tour, our knowledgeable and dedicated sales and event management team will take care of organizing the day so you can focus on having fun.
+Think you know city favorites like Lou Malnati’s, Garrett Popcorn, and Al’s Beef?